kasbuunk/fp/notes/exercises.md

 a) See Chapter3Spec

 b) The order matters, because we can only choose to curry with the next argument of the function.

+W3.20

+The function `sum :: [a] -> a` does not cover its intention, because we expect a sum to return a number.
+It only works for types where a has the Num constraint.

+W3.21

+Polymorphic functions are important, because it allows functions to be defined generically for various concrete types.
+It reduces repetition of the same functions for different types that may be of the same form, apart from their type.
+For example, the `length :: [a] -> Int` function's implementation counts the number of elements in the list of type `a`.
+But if you were to define it for any type `t`, then the implementation would be exactly the same, because the length of a list is independent of the type or value of its elements.